strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/porter.md

 # Deploying Strapi on Porter

-This guide explains how to deploy a new Strapi project on an Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE), Digital Ocean Kubernetes Service (DOKS) cluster via [Porter](https://getporter.dev) in a few clicks.
+This guide explains how to deploy a new Strapi project on an Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE), or Digital Ocean Kubernetes Service (DOKS) cluster via [Porter](https://getporter.dev) in a few clicks.

 By default, this guide outlines how to deploy Strapi on Kubernetes with PostgresDB as storage option.
 However, you may customize the sample repository to use a different storage option.